jupyter-widgets-contrib/ipytree/README.md

     $ pip install -e .
     $ jupyter nbextension install --py --symlink --sys-prefix ipytree
     $ jupyter nbextension enable --py --sys-prefix ipytree

+You would also need to run those commands from the root dir of the repo in order to make it work with JupyterLab:

+    $ jupyter labextension install @jupyter-widgets/jupyterlab-manager
+    $ jupyter labextension install js